ramonpzg/transform/blogposts/01_metrics_vs_feature_stores.md

 # Metrics Stores vs Feature Stores

-Deriving value from data, whether for consumption or further value generation within a (machine learning) system, requires care, ingenuity, and team of motivated problem solvers with a common goal.
+Deriving value from data, whether for consumption or further value generation within a (machine learning) system, requires care, ingenuity, and a team of motivated problem solvers with a common goal.
 To accomplish this task within the analytical world we have, the metrics and feature stores.

 ## Table of Contents